mit-crpg/OpenMOC/_sources/publications.txt

 .. code-block:: latex

     @article{openmoc2014,
-      Author = {Boyd, William and Shaner, Samuel and Li, Lulu and Forget, Benoit and Smith, Kord}, Journal = {Annals of Nuclear Energy},
+      author = {Boyd, William and Shaner, Samuel and Li, Lulu and Forget, Benoit and Smith, Kord}, journal = {Annals of Nuclear Energy},
-      Title = {The OpenMOC Method of Characteristics Neutral Particle Transport Code}, volume = {68},
+      title = {The OpenMOC Method of Characteristics Neutral Particle Transport Code}, volume = {68},
       pages = {43--52},
-      Year = {2014}
+      year = {2014}
     }

 Citations are tracked automatically by `Google Scholar`_.